 Since the Recapitalization in October 2017, we have made quarterly dividend payments of \$0.05 per share.
-Under the TLB credit agreement, as amended in April 2019, we are permitted to make aggregate annual dividend distributions of up to \$10.0 million, with any amounts not distributed in any particular year available for carryover to future years.
-During 2019, we have declared quarterly dividends of \$0.05 per common share payable in March and June 2019.
-During 2018, we declared dividends of \$0.05 per common share payable in March, June, September and December.
+Under the credit agreement, as amended in April 2019, we are permitted to make aggregate annual dividend distributions of up to \$10.0 million, with any amounts not distributed in any particular year available for carryover to future years.
 We intend to continue to pay quarterly dividends, subject to capital availability and periodic determinations that cash dividends are in the best interest of our stockholders.
 Future declaration and payment of dividends on our common stock is at the discretion of our Board of Directors and depends upon, among other things, our future operations and earnings, capital requirements and surplus, general financial condition, restrictions under the credit agreement, and other factors as our Board of Directors may deem relevant.

-At April 30, 2019, we had cash and cash equivalents of \$107.4 million, a TLB principal balance of \$375.0 million and there were no drawings under our revolving loan facility.
+At July 31, 2019, we had cash and cash equivalents of \$105.3 million, a term loan principal balance of \$375.0 million and there were no drawings under our revolving loan facility.
 It is our objective to retain a global cash balance adequate to service our forecast operating and financing needs.
 We have invested a portion of our cash in money market funds and other short-term highly liquid investments with original maturities of three months or less, each as permitted under the credit agreement.